-- (1) The business of providing any of the following services to third parties, where the business is not otherwise included in this Schedule - (a) acceptance of deposits and other repayable funds from the public; - (b) lending, including consumer credit, mortgage credit, factoring (with or without recourse), financing of commercial transactions (including forfeiting); - (c) financial leasing; - (d) - issuing and administering means of payment (such as credit and debit cards, cheques, travellers' cheques, money orders and bankers' drafts, and electronic money); - (f) guarantees and commitments; - (g) trading for the account of third parties in - (i) money market instruments (cheques, bills, certificates of deposit, derivatives etc.), - (ii) foreign exchange, - (iii) futures and options (financial and commodity), - (iv) exchange, interest rate and index instruments, - (v) transferable securities: - (h) participation in securities issues (and the provision of services related to such issues) except in the course of business excluded by the operation of paragraph 4(ca), (cb) or (h) of Part A; - (i) advice to undertakings on capital structure, industrial strategy and related questions and advice as well as services relating to mergers and the purchase of undertakings; - (j) money broking; - (k) portfolio management and advice; - (1) safekeeping and administration of securities; - (m) safe custody services; - (n) otherwise investing, administering or managing funds or money on behalf of third parties. - (2) A reference in this paragraph to providing services to third parties shall not include - (a) the provision of the services of collecting, administering and disbursing service or maintenance charges (however described) in connection with immovable property situated in Jersey (including such property when it is occupied under a contractual lease or licence); nor - (b) the provision of a service by a company to a connected company. - (3) For the purposes of this Part of this Schedule, a company is connected with another company if - (a) the companies are in the same group;
+- (1) The business of providing any of the following services to third parties, where the business is not otherwise included in this Schedule - (a) acceptance of deposits and other repayable funds from the public; - (b) lending, including consumer credit, mortgage credit, factoring (with or without recourse), financing of commercial transactions (including forfeiting); - (c) financial leasing; - (d) - (e) issuing and administering means of payment (such as credit and debit cards, cheques, travellers' cheques, money orders and bankers' drafts, and electronic money); - (f) guarantees and commitments; - (g) trading for the account of third parties in - (i) money market instruments (cheques, bills, certificates of deposit, derivatives etc.), - (ii) foreign exchange, - (iii) futures and options (financial and commodity), - (iv) exchange, interest rate and index instruments, - (v) transferable securities; - (h) participation in securities issues (and the provision of services related to such issues) except in the course of business excluded by the operation of paragraph 4(ca), (cb) or (h) of Part A; - advice to undertakings on capital structure, industrial strategy and related questions and advice as well as services relating to mergers and the purchase of undertakings; - (i) money broking; - (k) portfolio management and advice; - (l) safekeeping and administration of securities; - (m) safe custody services; - (n) otherwise investing, administering or managing funds or money on behalf of third parties. - (2) A reference in this paragraph to providing services to third parties shall not include - (a) the provision of the services of collecting, administering and disbursing service or maintenance charges (however described) in connection with

-- (b) one is entitled, either alone or with any other company in the same group, to exercise or control the exercise of a majority of the voting rights (other than as nominee shareholder) which are attributable to the share capital and are exercisable in all circumstances at any general meeting of the other company or of its holding company; or - (c) the first-mentioned company holds, or a company in the same group as the first-mentioned company holds, an interest in the equity share capital of the other company carrying rights to vote in all circumstances at general meetings for the purpose of securing a contribution to the activities of the first-mentioned company or the company in the same group as that company respectively by the exercise of control or influence arising from that interest. - (4) In this paragraph, "group" and "holding company" have the same meanings as in the Financial Services (Jersey) Law 1998.
+- immovable property situated in Jersey (including such property when it is occupied under a contractual lease or licence); nor - (b) the provision of a service by a company or limited liability company to a connected company or limited liability company. - (3) For the purposes of this Part of this Schedule a company or limited liability company is connected with another company or limited liability company if - (a) they are in the same group; - (b) one is entitled, either alone or with any other company or limited liability company in the same group, to exercise or control the exercise of a majority of the voting rights, (other than as nominee shareholder or member) which - (i) are attributable to the share capital or LLC interests, and - (ii) are exercisable in all circumstances at any general meeting, meeting under Article 15 or 16(2) of the Limited Liability Companies (Jersey) Law 2018 or a meeting under the LLC agreement of the other company or limited liability company or of its holding company or holding limited liability company; or - (c) the first-mentioned company or limited liability company holds, or a company or limited liability company in the same group as the first-mentioned company or limited liability company holds, an interest in the equity share capital or an LLC interest in the other company or limited liability company carrying rights to vote in all circumstances at - (i) general meetings, - (ii) meetings under Articles 15 and 16(2) of the Limited Liability Companies (Jersey) Law 2018, or - (iii) meetings under the LLC agreement, for the purpose of securing a contribution to the activities of the first-mentioned company or limited liability company or the company or limited liability company in the same group as that company or limited liability company respectively by the exercise of control or influence arising from that interest in the equity share capital or LLC interest.

+(4) In this paragraph, "group", "holding limited liability company" and "holding company" have the same meanings as in the Financial Services (Jersey) Law 1998.